dfanz0r/runtime-spatial-spawning/README.md

 # runtime-code

 The code required to test this is located in the `runtime-code` folder.
 You just need to upload the file to the portal website as-is and then you can use whatever spatial data you want in the strings file that was compiled through this tool.

+# godot

+If you want to mess around with the terrain generator script copy the levels/scripts folders into your portal sdk GodotProject folder